peterpeterp/dyn_adjustment_benchmark/README.md

 ## Locations

-We test our methods on land grid-cells (?) around the northern hemispheric mid-latitudes.
+We test our methods on land grid-cells around the northern hemispheric mid-latitudes.
 Grid-cells are located at around 40°N, 50°N, 60°N and spaced in 10° longitude steps.
+We additionally added one grid-cell in Italy, Greece, England and Japan.

 ![alt text](locations.png "Title")